Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/docs/LANGUAGE_TRANSLATION.md

 # Language Translation

+> **Note:** development on this project is moving quickly, so parts of this document may be out of date.
+Feel free to ask questions in the `#tc-aid-translations` channel in Slack.

 ## Overview

 The site translations work by loading a spreadsheet of translated terms, and replacing the hard-coded English terms on the page with the translated ones.
 If a translated term is missing in the spreadsheet, the English term will be used.
 The terms that need to be translated are specified **in the code**, it will **not** automatically find words on the page.